 The winter can be a tough time when the frost rolls in and you’re huddled under blankets trying to keep warm and worrying about how you will afford your next food shop with the cost of heating your house through the roof (pun intended!).
 Many of us feel like we have to choose between a warm home and a full belly, but is this necessary or can we have both?

-We heard from icount, the prepaid mastercard providers, who spoke to 1,000 people from all over the UK.
-After chatting about the utility bills, they discovered that there’s a fair few families in the UK who are struggling to choose between keeping cosy and enjoying three meals each day.
+There’s a fair few families in the UK who are struggling to choose between keeping cosy and enjoying three meals each day.
+You’re not the only ones.

 Of all the people that icount spoke to, a massive third of them admitted that they have had to make a choice between sticking the heating on or enjoying a family meal together.
 Not only that, but around 20% of them also owe money to their gas or electricity supplier – over £100, to be precise!